swamp-lang/website/content/specification/_index.md

 ## Variables and Mutability

-In Swamp, variables are immutable (unchangeable) by default, which helps prevent accidental changes.
+Variables are immutable (unchangeable) by default, which helps prevent accidental changes.
- When you need to change a value, just add mut before the variable name.
+ When you need to change a value, just add `mut` before the variable name.
 This makes it clear which values can change and which can't.

 ### Variable Declaration